vincentbernat/dashkiosk/docs/android.rst

 Compilation
 -----------

+If you don't want to compile the Android app yourself, you can download a `pre-compiled version from GitHub`_.

+.. _pre-compiled version from GitHub: https://github.com/vincentbernat/dashkiosk/releases/

 You need to download the `Android SDK`_.
 Once installed, you should manage to get the ``android`` command in your path.
 Execute the remaining steps: